yp2800/my-mac-os/popclip/README.md

 I used [PopMaker](http://brettterpstra.com/2014/05/12/popmaker-popclip-extension-generator/) to create the simple web searches extensions.

-Here are all the extensions I have activated:
+And here are all the extensions I have activated:

 ![](https://i.imgur.com/3x35mIC.png)